-Simply open the case and put in the ring you prefer, and tighten the bolts.
-And if you decide to have a different hollow, enlighten the bolts and swap out the current grinding ring and attach your preference instead.
+Simply open the case and put in the ring you prefer, and then tighten the bolts.
+If you want a different hollow, untighten the bolts, swap out the current grinding ring, and attach your preference instead.

-Also, be sure to set the right grinding ring height.
-There’s a red knob in the case that’s included to help you adjust grinding height.
-Turn the know clockwise or counterclockwise to lower or raise the grinding ring.
-And yes, you can also sharpen all kinds of traditional skates with this unit, and that includes figure skates.
-Just adjust the grinding height right, and there’s no blade you can’t take care of.
+You can sharpen all kinds of skates with this unit, including figure skates.
+Just adjust the grinding height correctly, and there’s no blade you can’t take care of.

 There’s a slot on the top of the machine that lets you load your ice skates.
 The sharpener comes with sturdy, easy-to-use blade holders that keep the skates firmly held throughout the sharpening process.

 The machine uses lights to let you know whether your setup has been done correctly or not.
-If the lights are on after you load the skates, that means the setup isn’t done right.
+If the lights are on post loading the skates, you did the setup wrong.

-Your ice skates should sit up at an angle of 90 degrees, and your grinding ring should touch the steel at a 45 degree-ish angle.
-To make the grinding ring move toward the steel, you’ve got to press the two arrows on the keypad.
-By the way, be sure to place your boots so that the grinding ring grinds off the front end of the blades and the rest of the blade.
+Have your ice skates sitting at an angle of 90 degrees and let the grinding ring touch the steel at a 45-degree angle.
+To make the grinding ring move toward the steel, press the two arrows on the keypad.
+Place your boots so that the ring grinds off the front end of the blades and then the rest of the blade.

-There’s a keypad with several features that let you program each sharpening correctly.
-There’s the power button that illuminates white before you press it, and when you press the button, the light changes to blue.
+A keypad with a bunch of features lets you program each sharpening just right.
+The power button illuminates white before you press it, but when you press the button, the light changes to blue.

-You can easily choose the number of cycles to perform on your blades.
+Choose the number of cycles to run on your blades.
 For brand new ice skates that came in unsharpened, dial in 10 cycles.
-But for blades that need re-sharpening after they’ve been skating for a while, 3 or 4 cycles should be adequate.
+What about blades that need re-sharpening after you’ve been skating for a while?
+3-4 cycles should suffice.

-When the machine is working, the case has a red LED light, and it produces the same noise like I used to hear when my dad sharpened Mom’s kitchen knives with a manually operated kind of traditional grinder.
+When the machine is working, the case displays a red LED light.
+It produces a noise similar to what I used to hear when Dad sharpened Mom’s kitchen knives with a manually operated traditional grinder.

 After the cycles are all done, the LED light in the boxy case turns green.
-That means the sharpening process is complete and it’s time to take the blades off the unit and see how well the device did the job.
+The sharpening process is complete, so it’s time to take the blades off the unit.
+Inspect the steel to gauge the quality of the sharpen.

-In just a few minutes, Jason (my spouse) examined the blades he’d sharpened using a friend’s sharpener.
-And what did he think the overall quality of the sharpening using the Sparx machine was like?
-It was great, as good as any you might from any hockey shop that know what they’re doing.
+After less than 10 minutes grinding the edges, Jason (my spouse) examined the blades he’d sharpened using a friend’s sharpening machine.
+The overall quality of the sharpen was great, as good as any you might get from any hockey shop who knows what they’re doing.

 How Much Does the Sparx Sharpen Cost?

-Here’s what you get when the package finally arrives: The machine itself, a honing stone, goalie risers, alignment ring, optical alignment tool, youth skate adapters, and a leather strop.
-But I must mention that some reviewers said they their purchase didn’t include a quality edge checker and they had to buy that separately.
-You need a good edge checker so you check whether you got level hollows.
+Here’s what you get when the package finally arrives: The machine itself, a honing stone, goalie risers, an alignment ring, an optical alignment tool, youth skate adapters, and a leather strop.

 Sparx Sharpening Vs Traditional Sharpening Machines